DHTMLX/docs-diagram/docs/api/selection/add_method.md

 The functionality is updated in v6.0:

+- The method takes an object as an argument
 - The `subId` and `join` parameters are added
-- The returned boolean value is added
+- The return boolean value is added

 **Related articles**: